puppetlabs/tasks-hands-on-lab/9-writing-advanced-plans/README.md

 # Next steps

-Congratulations, you should now have a basic understanding of `bolt` and Puppet Tasks.
+Congratulations, you should now have a basic understanding of Bolt and Puppet Tasks.
 Here are a few ideas for what to do next:

 * Explore content on the [Puppet Tasks Playground](https://github.com/puppetlabs/tasks-playground)
 * Get reusable tasks and plans from the [Task Modules Repo](https://github.com/puppetlabs/task-modules)
 * Search Puppet Forge for [Tasks](https://forge.puppet.com/modules?with_tasks=yes)
 * Start writing Tasks for one of your existing Puppet modules
-* Head over to the [Puppet Slack](https://slack.puppet.com/) and talk to the `bolt` developers and other users
+* Head over to the [Puppet Slack](https://slack.puppet.com/) and talk to the Bolt developers and other users
 * Try out the [Puppet Development Kit](https://puppet.com/download-puppet-development-kit) [(docs)](https://docs.puppet.com/pdk/latest/index.html) which has a few features to make authoring tasks even easier

 [puppetlabs-stdlib]: https://github.com/puppetlabs/puppetlabs-stdlib